wongjn/frontend_router/README.md

 The response renders with `html__fragment` and `page__fragment` as theme hook suggestions so that themes can modify the response how they like.

-Changable regions are also wrapped in `router-content` HTML tags with the `area` tag being the ID of the region.
+Changeable regions are also wrapped in `router-content` HTML tags with the `area` tag being the ID of the region.
 This can be used to identify them and the tag also gives a consistent parent for manipulation.
 Regions can be marked as _changeable_, from the theme's settings page.